 Continued Growth

 Even though we spent far more than we earned this month, it was worth it.
-These investments are going to pay off in spades in the very near future – I can feel it!
-We’re going to reach 100K monthly pageviews in 2021 – you’ll see!
+I can feel that these investments will pay off in spades very shortly!
+We’ll reach 100K monthly pageviews in 2021 – you’ll see!

 Follow along our journey every month and see our continued growth!